Skip to content Skip to navigation

 What is H.O.M.E.?

-H.O.M.E. is a holistic residential curriculum supported by the mission of the Office of Residential Life that facilitates creative programming, leverages campus partnerships, and promotes intentional opportunities for students’ engagement with their house, Vassar College, and the larger community.
+H.O.M.E. is a holistic residential curriculum supported by the mission of the Office of Residential Life that facilitates creative programming, builds meaningful campus partnerships, and promotes intentional opportunities for students’ engagement with their house, Vassar College, and beyond.

 What does it stand for?

-Helpful Skills - Students are encouraged to learn and develop new practices that will serve their lives beyond Vassar College and expand their transferable skills.
+Helpful Skills - Students will learn and develop transferable skills that will serve their lives beyond Vassar College.

-Open Dialogue - Students are involved in conversations meant to expand their worldview through sharing their experiences through storytelling and developing active listening skills
+Open Dialogue - Students will be involved in conversations meant to broaden their worldview through storytelling and active listening.

-Mindfulness - Students are provided with opportunities to learn about the many aspects of holistic well-being and incorporate tools to maintain healthy practices.
+Mindfulness - Students will learn about holistic well-being and incorporate tools to maintain healthy practices.

 What will this look like?